Dental Volunteer Opportunities

 Because IMR clinics return to the same villages year after year, our goal is to provide enough education about home care that we work ourselves out of a job in every community we work in.
 We have successfully been able to move out of certain village and into new ones.

-Volunteering with IMR
+Volunteering on Dental Missions with IMR

 Volunteering on a dental mission trip with IMR can be a life-changing experience.
 Some dentists go with us right before they retire as a bucket-list accomplishment; others have gone on many trips with us.
 We have some volunteers that make an IMR trip an annual event and bring their office staff or family along for the experience – everyone who goes on an IMR trip has a valuable role to play whether he or she is a medical or dental professional or not.
 Nonmedical volunteers are critical to our clinic operations.